-We also love this particular picture, which we captured on film in a different part of the museum.
-The installation in the background is actually one of several pieces of video art displayed on the top floor of the American Art Museum.
+We also love this particular picture, which we captured on film in a different part of the American Art Museum.
+The installation in the background is actually one of several pieces of video art displayed on the building’s top floor.
 As we explored the museum with the couple, looking for new and unique spaces in which to pose them, we happened upon a darkened room in which a largely blank white film was playing on a screen on the back wall.
-We thought this would be a perfect spot for a black-and-white silhouette photo of the bride- and groom-to-be embracing.
-And that is exactly what it turned out to be!
+The monochromatic color scheme gave us the idea to create a black-and-white silhouette photo of the couple.
+We asked them to embrace, lean in close and kiss lightly.

-What makes this picture work so well, in our professional opinion, is the way that the future spouses are kissing sweetly and almost chastely.
+That last element ended up being critical to the success of this shot.
+The way that the future spouses are kissing sweetly and almost chastely allowed the remainder of our creative vision to unfold perfectly.
 Though passionate kisses can look great on film, they can be problematic when done in shots in which the couple is silhouetted.
-With only the contours of the bride and groom visible, it can be hard to tell where one person begins and the other ends if they are pressed together too tightly.
+With only the contours of the pair visible, it can be hard to tell where one person begins and the other ends if they are pressed together too tightly.
 When spouses-to-be kiss like these two did, however, the resulting image looks great.
-It is clear what they are doing and obvious that they love one another very much, but each silhouette is distinct from the other and you can see which one is the bride and which the groom.
+It is clear what they are doing.
+It is obvious that they love one another very much.
+But each silhouette is distinct from the other and you can see which one is which.

-One last thing that makes us keep coming back to the American Art Museum for couples portraits sessions is the fact that it is colocated with another great museum in the Smithsonian network: the National Portrait Gallery.
-That particular institution houses some of the most iconic portraiture that artists have done of famous Americans and is a great place to take pictures of brides- and grooms-to-be posing with important historical figures in the background.
-Because the artwork in the National Portrait Gallery is more traditional than what is found in the American Art Museum, a couples portrait session in the building housing the two museums gives brides and grooms (and us as their wedding and engagement photographers) options that suit every different taste.
+One last thing that the American Art Museum an ideal site for couples portraits sessions is the fact that it is colocated with another great museum.
+The National Portrait Gallery — also a part of the Smithsonian network — shares the same building.
+That particular institution houses some of the most iconic portraiture that artists have done of famous Americans.
+It is a great place to take pictures of you and your future spouse posing with important historical figures in the background.
+Because the artwork in the National Portrait Gallery is more traditional than what is found in the American Art Museum, a couples portrait session in the building housing the two museums gives you (and your DC engagement photographers) widely different options right next door to one another.